Who are Birches students?

 WHAT towns do Birches students come from?

-- Our students come from Lincoln and 12 surrounding communities.
-We do help facilitate carpooling when possible.
+Our students come from Lincoln and 20 surrounding communities.
+We encourage and help facilitate carpooling when possible.

 What special area instruction is offered?

-- Birches offer Spanish, yoga, music, art, science and technology (in the older grades).
+Birches offer Spanish, yoga, music, art, and science in all grades and technology in grades 4 and above.

 Are you a Waldorf or montessori school?